This article was last reviewed on

 • What is pericardiocentesis and how is it performed?

 Pericardiocentesis is the removal of pericardial fluid from the pericardial sac with a needle and syringe.
-An intravenous (IV) line may be started and the person may be given medications prior to the sample collection.
+An intravenous (IV) line may be inserted and the person may be given medications prior to the sample collection.
 The patient is positioned lying down.
 A local anaesthetic is applied, then the doctor inserts the needle into the space between the ribs (fifth to sixth intercostals space) on the left side of the chest and into the pericardial sac and removes a fluid sample.
 An ultrasound scan may be used to help guide the needle.

 • Are there other reasons to do a pericardiocentesis?